leungwensen/pastry/README.md

     <script type="text/javascript" src="path/to/pastry.[min.]js"></script>

-then you can use the extended prototype functions or access variables of functions defined in the global variable `PT` or `PASTRY`
+then you can use the extended prototype functions or access variables or functions defined in the global variable `PT` or `PASTRY`

 #### css